 Female Talent Development

-The purpose of The Football Association Girls' Player Development Centre Programme is to identify players with potential and place them in a technical and educational programme designed to produce a pathway into football excellence in conjunction with personal development.
+The purpose of The Football Association Girls' Player Development Centre (PDC) Programme is to identify players with potential and place them in a technical and educational programme designed to produce a pathway into football excellence in conjunction with personal development.
 The PDC is designed to bridge the gap between grassroots football and Centre of Excellence football.
-Hull College have been involved in The FA's Excellence Programme for female players across Hull and East Riding for eight years.
-The Player Development Centre, funded by the FA, is operated and supported by Hull College and is based at the Learning Zone within the KC Stadium.
 The Centre has to meet strict criteria outlined by the Football Association as this is the pathway that future England Internationals will come through.

-The Hull College Player Development Centre (PDC) provides extra training and support on top of grassroots clubs.
+The East Riding FA Girls’ Player Development Centre (PDC) provides extra training and support on top of grassroots clubs at ages U11, U13 and U15.
 Every player continues to play for their local grassroots club and receives one extra night of training and support from qualified and experienced coaches.
-The PDC coaching team are specialist youth coaches that must hold a minimum of FA Level 2 and FA Level 3 qualifications.
-Their mandate is to deliver age-appropriate sessions, adapted directly from the FA's Future Game technical syllabus and its revolutionary player development model.
-The coaching philosophy implemented at the PDC ensures that players benefit from the latest coaching methods, whilst participating in a FUN and positive environment in which the players can unlock their playing potential thorough enjoyment of the game.
-Players take part in practical and theory work to challenge and extend their skills, developing their attributes and performance capacities in all of the 4 corners.
-In season 2012/2013 the East Riding & Hull College PDC supported 10 young players in successfully securing contracts with Centres of Excellence including Lincoln, North Yorkshire and Leeds.
+The PDC coaching team are specialist youth coaches that must hold a minimum of FA Level 2 and FA Youth Award Module 2 qualifications.
+The coaching philosophy implemented at the PDC ensures that players benefit from the latest coaching methods whilst participating in a FUN and positive environment in which the players can unlock their playing potential through enjoyment of the game.

 FA Girls' Centres of Excellence